-- A. Director of the School - 1.
-Appointment Each new Director of the School shall be appointed upon recommendation of the Dean of the College of Liberal Arts and Sciences with the advice of a committee, the majority of whom shall be faculty of the School.
-The committee shall be selected by the Dean after consultation with the Executive Committee of the School.

-- 2. Duties The Director shall be the chief executive officer of the School.
-Also, the Director shall be directly responsible for facilities, functions, and personnel of the School, i.e., for those activities which extend clearly beyond a single department, such as the Business and Placement Offices and the various technical shops and service laboratories and interdepartmental courses and curricula.
-The specific duties of the Director are defined in Article III, Section 5b, of the 1997 Statutes of the University of Illinois. - a) The Director shall consult with the Executive Committee on all significant space proposals, independent of their origin, and on all significant (>1% of the Wage, Equipment and Expense budget in the relevant fiscal year, or >\$40,000 in 1998 dollars) School financial commitments.
-The Director shall obtain an advisory vote from the Executive Committee before making such commitments. - b) The Director shall consult annually with the Executive Committee on the appointment of standing and ad hoc committees. - c) The Director shall report annually to the Executive Committee on expenditures of endowment funds. - 3.
+- 1. Appointment Each new Director of the School shall be appointed upon recommendation of the Dean of the College of Liberal Arts and Sciences with the advice of a committee, the majority of whom shall be faculty of the School.
+The committee shall be selected by the Dean after consultation with the Executive Committee of the School. - 2.
+Duties The Director shall be the chief executive officer of the School.
+Also, the Director shall be directly responsible for facilities, functions, and personnel of the School, i.e., for those activities which extend clearly beyond a single department, such as the Academic Advising, Business, Human Resources, and Career Counseling and Placement Offices, and the various service facilities.
+The specific duties of the Director are defined in Article III, Section 5b, of the 1997 Statutes of the University of Illinois. - a) The Director shall consult with the Executive Committee on all significant space proposals, independent of their origin, and on all significant (\$80K in 2013 dollars) School financial commitments.
+The Director shall obtain an advisory vote from the Executive Committee before making such commitments. - b) The Director shall consult annually with the Executive Committee on the appointment of all committees. - c) The Director shall report annually to the Executive Committee on expenditures of endowment funds. - 3.
 Evaluation An evaluation of the performance of the Director will be made every fifth year or at the request of the Dean of the College.
 The committee shall consult with employees and faculty of the School.
-The evaluation of the performance of the Director shall be conducted as specified by the statutes of the University of Illinois and the adopted policies of the College of Liberal Arts and Sciences. - B. Executive Officers of Departments in the School - 1.
-Appointment The chief executive officer of each department shall be a Head.
-The Head shall be appointed upon the recommendation of the Director and the Dean, with the advice of an advisory committee, a majority of whom shall be members of the Department. - 2.
-Duties The duties of a Head of a Department and the prerogatives of each Department shall be as set forth in the University Statutes, with the provision that the ordinary channel for formal communications beyond the School shall be via the Director.
+The evaluation of the performance of the Director shall be conducted as specified by the statutes of the University of Illinois and the adopted policies of the College of Liberal Arts and Sciences.